jeffqchen/Diamond-Monster-3D-VRAM-Expansion/All-in-one README.md

   - Tiny Bodge Wires: 3
   - PCB Pads: 3

-Total: 1582 (I made about 3 errors in my personal attempt)
+Total: 1582 (I made about 3 mistakes in my personal attempt)

 You may not gain any extra performance out of this mod, but you will get a lot of practice soldering various types of joints!🤡